SwiftlyNoah/HideAndCSeek50/DESIGN.md

 @State private var crosshairCoordinate: CLLocationCoordinate2D
 ```

 The crosshair follows the map center as users pan.
-This design:
-- **Simplifies UX**: Users see exactly where they're placing tools
-- **Avoids Tap Detection Issues**: MapKit's tap gesture recognizers conflict with SwiftUI gestures; crosshair avoids this

-**Trade-off**: Slightly less precise than direct taps, but more reliable and clearer for users.
+This design allows users to see exactly where they are adding their map tool reference and avoids the slight inaccuracies with tapping on the map.
+This is slightly less convenient than tapping on the map but is more precise and clear.

-#### 3. Polygon Creation with Variable Points
+#### 3. Polygon Creation with Variable Points - jack look at

-Polygons can have arbitrary numbers of points.
+The implemented polygon tool takes a set of points (more than 3) and draws a polygon.
 We store them as `[CLLocationCoordinate2D]` and render with `MKPolygon`.
-The challenge was managing point addition/removal:
+One challenge was managing point addition/removal:

 ```swift
 struct PolygonToolState {